brewhousedigital/pockethost/lunar-luminosity/src/content/docs/usage/upgrading.md

+---
-# Upgrading your Instance Version
+title: Upgrading your Instance Version
+---

 PocketHost supports all versions of PocketBase.